warrenshiv/Farm_Work_Chain/README.md

 ## Overview

-This documentation provides a comprehensive overview of a smart contract designed for the agriculture sector, enabling interactions between farmers and workers through profiles, job offers, employment contracts, and job payments.
+This documentation provides a comprehensive overview of a smart contract designed for the agriculture sector, enabling interactions between farmers and workers through profiles, job offers, employment contracts, job payments and also payment payment conflicts.

 ## Things to be explained in the course: